-2 NYPD officers shot and wounded in Brooklyn; suspect in custody
+2 NYPD officers shot in stairwell of Brooklyn apartment; suspect in custody

 After a brief standoff, police were able to get the suspect out of the apartment and take him into custody.

-The 44 year old man, who appeared to be emotionally disturbed and was talking to himself, was taken to a local hospital to be checked out.
+Abdur Rashid, who appeared to be emotionally disturbed and was talking to himself, was taken to a local hospital to be checked out.
 Charges against him are pending.

+"You never know who's next to you," said neighbor Alexander Henry.
+"You just hope that you just say, 'Hi!' and 'Bye!' and hopefully you have a good day."

-His 45 year old victim was shot in both legs.
+The gunman's 45-year-old victim was shot in both legs.
 He was taken to Kings County Hospital, where he is in stable condition.

-A 45 year old woman, believed to be the injured man's girlfriend, who was also in the apartment was not injured.
+A 45-year-old woman, believed to be the injured man's girlfriend, who was also in the apartment was not injured.

 Two weapons were recovered at the scene.